 I have been amiss not to post a link to my PhD dissertation, which has been published on the website of my former university, the National Graduate Institute for Policy Studies, about a year ago.
+[Update June 2023: the link is dead, but you can download the thesis from my ResearchGate profile here.]
 The title is “Urban Space in Economic History: Tokyo as Asia’s First Megacity 1945-1970”.
 Find the summary after the break.

 View from GRIPS, Roppongi

 There are quite a few sections in there which I would like to branch out, extend and polish for publication.
 Some fragments will likely only live in this document.
 Let the power of search engines and indexation make them discoverable if they’re helpful to anyone.
 There will also be a few posts on this blog recycling and summarizing a few sections, in order to keep my memory fresh and help connect some dots for future work.